-The electronic invoicing in Europe is not only a reality, but also an obligation.
-In fact, being part of the EU means that many legislations are common to all EU member states.
+The e-invoice in Europe is not only a reality but also already an obligation.
+In fact, being part of the EU means that many legislations are common to all its member states.
 The case of online invoicing is no exception.
-Likewise, all European public administrations are now required to use it.
-However, despite the existence of a common legislative framework, each state has its own national regulations in this regard.
-From easyap we review how electronic invoicing is in Europe at the moment and what differences exist between the different countries.
+Likewise, every European public administration is currently required to use it.
+However, despite a common legislative framework, each has its own national regulation on the matter.
+From easyap, we review the current state of e-invoicing in Europe and what differences exist between the different countries.

 All of them.
-Since the standard became effective in April 2020, any public administration is obliged to use electronic invoicing in Europe.
-This is regulated in accordance with Directive 2014/55/EU and pursues three main objectives:
+Since the regulation came into effect in April 2020, every public administration is obliged to use e-invoicing in Europe.
+This is regulated according to Directive 2014/55/EU and pursues three main objectives:

-1. Continuing the digital transformation of the entire of the entire continental business fabric and take advantage of the numerous benefits offered by the online world.
+- To continue with the digital transformation of the entire continental business landscape and leverage the numerous benefits offered by the online world.

-2. To be able to contribute to a better traceability of corporate taxation in the different euro countries and thus combat tax evasion, which is still a problem for many nations today.
+- To contribute to better traceability of corporate taxation in the various Eurozone countries and, in this way, combat tax evasion, which still remains a problem for many nations.

-Until very recently, there were different regulations and requirements between countries, and the difficulties and obstacles that arose in cross-border transactions without digital invoicing were much greater than they are today.
+Until very recently, different regulations and requirements existed between countries, making the difficulties and hurdles arising in cross-border operations without digital invoicing much greater than they are today.
 However, with this regulation, certain barriers have been eliminated.

-In addition, as the governments of governments of European Union countries are implementing e-invoicing As the governments of the European Union countries implement electronic invoicing in public processes, more and more private companies are using and standardizing it.
-Likewise, B2B e-invoicing B2B e-invoicing organizations in Europe.
-What's more, the B2B online invoicing has its own regulation, as it is compliant with the directive 2010/45/EU.
-It also stipulates relevant issues such as EDI systems or the validity of digital signatures.
+Furthermore, as the governments of the European Union countries implement e-invoicing in public processes, an increasing number of private companies are adopting and standardizing it.
+Likewise, B2B e-invoicing is gaining more adherents among organizations in Europe.
+What’s more, the B2B online invoicing has its own regulation, as it conforms to the Directive 2010/45/EU.
+It also stipulates highly relevant topics such as EDI systems or the validity of digital signatures.

-Apart from EU regulations, each country has its own internal regulations.
-From easyap we are aware of this because we have carried out projects in Europe as well as in many other countries.
-So, in the following, we are going to discuss how e-invoicing is legislatively in Europe based on both current regulations and our own experience.
+Beyond EU regulations, each country has its own internal rules.
+At easyap we are aware of this, having completed projects in Europe and many other countries.
+Therefore, we will now discuss the legislative status of electronic invoicing in Europe based on both current regulations and our own experience.

 Germany

-Despite being one of the continental powers and one of the most advanced nations on the planet, for the moment it only requires electronic invoicing in the public sector. electronic invoicing in the public sector.
-Let's remember that it is a federal republic, so each state decides its policies independently.
+Despite being one of the continental powers and one of the most advanced nations on the planet, for now it only requires electronic invoicing in the public sector.
+Let’s remember that it is a federal republic, so each state decides its policies independently.

 Belgium

-In Belgium, the electronic invoicing B2G (with governments) has been mandatory for almost ten years.
-Specifically, since 2013 and it is so both for the Administration and for its suppliers.
-As for B2B e-invoicing, its intention is to make it mandatory by 2023 by looking at regulations in other European countries.
+In Belgium, B2G electronic invoicing (for governments) has been mandatory for almost ten years.
+Specifically, since 2013, and it applies to both the Administration and its suppliers.
+As for B2B electronic invoicing, the intention is to make it mandatory by 2023, drawing on regulations from other European countries.

 Cyprus

-Since the beginning of 2022, electronic invoicing B2G is mandatory in this Mediterranean island.
-Therefore, any operation carried out by a company with the Public Administration will require electronic invoicing.
-However, this is still a very recent political measure.
+Since early 2022, B2G electronic invoicing has been mandatory on this Mediterranean island.
+Therefore, any transaction a company carries out with the Public Administration will require an electronic invoice.
+However, it is still a very recent policy measure.

 Denmark

-In Denmark, an innovative country at the forefront of technological advances, electronic invoicing is currently only mandatory for public administrations and their suppliers.
-But it has been so for a long time.
+In Denmark, an innovative country at the forefront of technological advancements, electronic invoicing is currently only mandatory for public administrations and their suppliers.
+However, it has been so for a long time.
 Specifically, since 2005.

 Spain

-The electronic invoicing is mandatory for the Public Administration and in transactions between its subcontractors and contractors when the value of these transactions exceeds 5,000 euros.
-In the B2B area, it is already in process the Crea y Crece Law, so important for implementing digital invoicing among companies and businesses of all kinds.
+The electronic invoice is mandatoryfor the Public Administration and in operations between its subcontractors and contractors when their value exceeds 5,000 euros.
+In the B2B sector, it is already processing the ‘Create and Grow’ Law, so important for implementing digital invoicing among companies and businesses of all types.

 Finland

-The e-invoicing in Finland is widespread.
-Since 2010 all Public Administrations prefer to receive digital invoices, although it has not been mandatory until 2020 due to European regulation.
-In the private sector, something similar happens, since, despite not being mandatory by law, it is used in many companies.
+The e-invoice in Finland is very widespread.
+Since 2010, all Public Administrations prefer to receive digital invoices, although it was not mandatory until 2020 due to European regulation.
+In the private sector, something similar occurs, since, despite not being legally mandatory, it is used in many companies.

 France

-In France, electronic invoicing has been has been in use since 1990.
-However, since 2020 it has been mandatory for the Public Administration in its relations with its suppliers.
-In addition, it seems that between 2024 and 2026 it will also be applied to other companies, revolutionizing the private sector.
+In France, electronic invoicing has been in use since 1990.
+However, since 2020 it has been mandatory for the Public Administration in its relationships with suppliers.
+Furthermore, it appears that between 2024 and 2026 it will also be applied to other companies, revolutionizing the private sector.

 Italy

-The transalpine country has an electronic invoicing system (the SDI) which has served as a reference for many countries in Europe.
-To be more specific, since 2014 the electronic invoicing for Public Administrations, (called FatturaPA), has been is mandatory and in 2019 it was also established as such for private companies.
+Italy has an electronic invoicing system (the SDI) which has served as a reference for many European countries.
+To be more specific, since 2014 the electronic invoice for Public Administrations (called FatturaPA) is mandatory, and in 2019 it was also established as such for private companies.

 Luxembourg

-One country with a particular tax and fiscal system is Luxembourg.
-Regarding its electronic invoicing, it has a national regulation of 2021 by which it obliges all companies to issue electronic invoices to governmental institutions through all companies to issue electronic invoices to government institutions through PEPPOL.
-PEPPOL.
-It is being implemented progressively, starting with large companies and ending with SMEs in 2023.
+A country with a particular tax and fiscal system is Luxembourg.
+Regarding its electronic invoicing, it has a national regulation from 2021 which obliges all companies to issue electronic invoices to government institutions via PEPPOL.
+It is being progressively implemented, starting with large companies and concluding with SMEs in 2023.

 Norway